Molėtai: History

 It was first mentioned as a private property of the bishop of Vilnius in year 1387.

-On August 29, 1941, 700 to 1,200 Jews were murdered in a mass execution perpetrated by an Einsatzgruppen of Lithuanian "nationalists".
+On 29 August 1941, 700 to 1,200 Jews were murdered in a mass execution perpetrated by an Einsatzgruppen of Lithuanian "nationalists".
 The victims of the massacre were commemorated in a march to the site, and a memorial was unveiled there, on the 75th anniversary, in 2016.

+Economy

+Molėtai hosts a factory of Teltonika, a Lithuanian semiconductor company, which employed 270 people in 2024.

-In modern times the city has Molėtai Astronomical Observatory, the only such facility in Lithuania.
-And Lithuanian Museum of Ethnocosmology - the first such type of museum in the world.
+Molėtai Astronomical Observatory, which belongs to Vilnius University, is located near the town.
+Lithuanian Museum of Ethnocosmology operates next to the observatory.